scalar-labs/scalar-kubernetes/docs/EKSManualDeploymentGuide.md

 # How to Manually Deploy Scalar DL on AWS EKS

-This document explains how to create EKS manually and deploy Scalar DL.
+This document explains how to create an EKS cluster manually and deploy Scalar DL in it.

 ## Prerequisites

 * Terraform >= 0.12.x
-* Azure CLI (Latest)
+* AWS CLI

 ## How to create